Palo Alto Networks Panorama Integration - Policy Group Derived Dynamic Address Groups (DAG)

 Configure User-ID Redistribution for DAG Tag Distribution

-- Log in to Panorama and navigate to User-ID Redistribution Settings.
-Enable Redistribute User Mappings to managed firewalls by going to the Management Interface Settings and checking the "User-ID" box in the Network Services settings.
+1. Log in to Panorama and navigate to User-ID Redistribution Settings.
+Enable Redistribute User Mappings to managed firewalls by going to the Management Interface Settings and checking the User-ID box in the Network Services section.
 Panorama acts as a User-ID Redistribution Point, forwarding DAG tags to managed firewalls.

-- Ensure that firewalls are configured to receive IP TAG mappings from Panorama by navigating to the Data Redistribution settings and ensuring that the IP TAGs box is checked for each relevant Firewall.
+2. Ensure that firewalls are configured to receive IP TAG mappings from Panorama by navigating to the Data Redistribution settings and ensuring that the IP Tags check box is selected for each relevant Firewall.

 Managing Changes to Policy Group Derived Dynamic Address Groups